 The way you view your air quality data is important and can make a device stand out from the crowd.
 For some building certifications, particularly RESET, real-time readings must be readily accessible for a regularly-occupied space.

-A consolidated dashboard, like the Sensedge’s, allows you to view performance reports, manage multiple devices, set notifications, and compare readings over your other devices.
+A consolidated dashboard, available to all our enterprise products including the Sensedge and Sensedge Mini, allows you to view performance reports, manage multiple devices, set notifications, and compare readings over your other devices.
 A mobile app also provides some of these functions, with the added benefit of mobility.

 Incorporating IAQ Monitoring Into Your Building Automation Network